What Is Pre-Poo? Its Benefits, Types, & Tips To Help

 What is the difference between co-wash and pre-poo?

-Co-washing is the practice of solely using conditioner to wash your hair.
+Co-wash is the practice of solely using a conditioner to wash your hair.
 It entirely skips the shampooing part.
 As we all know, conditioners are designed to add moisture to your hair, resulting in a healthy shine to your locks.
 This can be highly beneficial if you have curly, textured, or dry hair.

 On the other hand, pre-poo means pre-shampoo treatment.
 It is a protective moisturizing treatment you use on your hair and scalp before washing or “shampooing” it, making it a significant opening step in your wash day routine.
 In addition, it can perform wonders when used to repair dry, damaged, or frizzy hair.